liufly/liufly.github.io/_publications/eacl-2017-gmemn2n.md

 collection: publications
 permalink: /publication/eacl-2017-gmemn2n
 date: 2017-04-05
-venue: 'Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017)'
+venue: 'Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics'
 paperurl: 'http://www.aclweb.org/anthology/E17-1001'
 paperurltext: 'Link to ACL anthology'
-citation: '<b>Fei Liu</b> and Julien Perez (2017) <a href="http://liufly.github.io/files/papers/eacl-2017-gmemn2n.pdf"><u>Gated End-to-End Memory Networks</u></a>, In <i>Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017)</i>, Valencia, Spain, pp. 1-10.'
+citation: '<b>Fei Liu</b> and Julien Perez (2017) <a href="http://liufly.github.io/files/papers/eacl-2017-gmemn2n.pdf"><u>Gated End-to-End Memory Networks</u></a>, In <i>Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics</i>, Valencia, Spain, pp. 1-10.'
 ---

 ```
 @InProceedings{Liu+:2017,
   author    = {Liu, Fei  and  Perez, Julien},
   title     = {Gated End-to-End Memory Networks},
-  booktitle = {Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2017)},
+  booktitle = {Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics},
   year      = {2017},
   address   = {Valencia, Spain},
   pages     = {1--10}